-Uncertainty surrounding the potential legal, regulatory and policy changes in the U.S. may directly impact financial institutions and the global economy.
-Changes by the current or future administrations in federal policy and regulatory agencies have and could continue to lead to changes involving the level of oversight and focus on the financial services industry as well as changes to the tax code.
-The nature, timing and economic and political effects of potential future changes to the current legal and regulatory framework and tax code affecting financial institutions remain highly uncertain.
-It is unclear what additional laws, regulations and policies may change and whether future changes or uncertainty surrounding future changes will adversely affect our operating environment and therefore our results of operations and financial condition.
+Uncertainty surrounding the potential legal, regulatory and policy changes by the new administration in the United States may directly impact financial institutions and the global economy.
+The new administration has indicated that it would like to see changes made to certain financial reform regulations, which has resulted in increased regulatory uncertainty.
+Changes in federal policy and regulatory agencies have begun and are expected to continue over time through policy and personnel changes, which could lead to changes involving the level of oversight and focus on the financial services industry as well as changes to the tax code and related regulatory and administrative guidance.
+The nature, timing and economic and political effects of potential changes to the current legal and regulatory framework, the tax code and related regulatory and administrative guidance affecting financial institutions remain highly uncertain.
+At this time, it is unclear what laws, regulations and policies may change and whether future changes or uncertainty surrounding future changes will adversely affect our operating environment and therefore our results of operations and financial condition.